jgorset/django-respite/docs/source/installation.rst

 In order to install and use Respite, you will need four primary pieces of software:

-* the Python programming language.
+* the Python programming language version 2.7
 * the ``setuptools`` packaging/installation library.
 * Django version 1.3 or later.